CenturyLinkCloud/PublicKB/Control Portal/using-saml-for-single-sign-on-to-the-centurylink-platform-control-portal.md

 {{{
-  "title": "Using SAML for Single-Sign-On to the CenturyLink Platform Control Portal", "date": "UPDATED WITH SIGNING CERTIFICATE 02-01-2019", "author": "Matthew Ordman",
+  "title": "Using SAML for Single-Sign-On to the Lumen Platform Control Portal", "date": "UPDATED WITH SIGNING CERTIFICATE 02-01-2019", "author": "Matthew Ordman",
   "attachments": [],